-In fall 2015, Mayor Bill de Blasio and Chancellor Carmen Fariña announced an ambitious set of goals for New York City schools: By 2026, 80% of our students will graduate high school on time, and two-thirds of our students will be college ready.
+In the fall of 2015, Mayor Bill de Blasio and Chancellor Carmen Fariña announced an ambitious set of goals for New York City schools: by 2026, 80% of our students will graduate high school on time, and two-thirds of our students will be college ready.

-Thanks to this unprecedented public-private partnership, all NYC public school students will receive meaningful, high‐quality Computer Science (CS) education at each school level: elementary, middle, and high school by 2025.
+Thanks to this unprecedented public to private partnership, all NYC public school students will receive a meaningful, high‐quality Computer Science (CS) education at each school level: elementary, middle, and high school by 2025.

-Through CS4ALL, NYC students will learn to think with the computer, instead of using computers to simply convey their thinking.
-Students will learn computational thinking, problem solving, creativity, and critical thinking; and to collaborate and build relationships with peers; to communicate and create with technologies; and to better understand technologies we interact with daily.
+Through CS4All, NYC students will learn to think with the computer, instead of using computers to simply convey their thinking.
+Students will learn computational thinking, problem-solving, creativity and critical thinking.
+They will also learn to collaborate and build relationships with peers, communicate and create with technologies, and to better understand technologies we interact with daily.

 Computer science can be the subject of a semester-long course, a multi-year sequence, or incorporated into other content areas, such as science, math, or art.

 When you enter a computer science classroom you may find students:

 CS4All is a public-private partnership with New York City supported by a range of foundations, corporations, nonprofits, families, and individuals.
 For a list of current partners, visit fundforpublicschools.org.

 We are working to make this website easier to access for people with disabilities, and will follow the Web Content Accessibility Guidelines 2.0.
 If you need assistance with a particular page or document on our current site, please contact programs [at] strongschools.nyc to request assistance.